mozilla-services/docs/source/setup.rst

 Setting up a development environment
 ====================================

-    This section make the assumption that you are under Mac OS X or Linux.
+    This section makes the assumption that you are under Mac OS X or Linux.
     A section for Windows might be added later.

 Prerequisites